-There was approximately the same number of OFO events during this quarter (12) as compared to the same quarter in the previous year (11).
-A number of these high inventory OFOs occurred during traditional holiday periods, when demand tends to be lower than normal.
-This tendency has been observed in previous quarterly reports.
+There was approximately the same number of OFO events during this quarter (11) as compared to the same quarter in the previous year (7).
+The frequency of OFO events has remained at approximately the same level during the past several quarters.

-The ineffectiveness of customer-specific OFOs has led PG&E to call system-wide OFOs even when the customer-specific criteria were met.
+The ineffectiveness of customer-specific OFOs has led PG&E to call system-wide OFOs during high-inventory conditions, even when the customer-specific criteria were met.
 PG&E believes that calling the system-wide OFO is necessary to avoid the more disruptive receipt point capacity allocation in order to maintain safe operating pressure in the pipeline system.

-CPBA imbalances on OFO days have exacerbated pipeline conditions and contributed to the need for OFOs on consecutive days.
+CPBA imbalances on OFO days have exacerbated pipeline conditions.
 PG&E will continue to explore options to reduce the impact of the gas production imbalances on other market participants.